Start page

 Chuv vărax “slow”, Trc uzun, uzaq “long” – Mong urtu “long”.

-Since the formation of the Turkic languages took place in the immediate vicinity of the settlements of Indo-Europeans in Eastern Europe (STETSYUK VALENTYN.
-1998), one could admit that the phonetics of the Turkic and the Indo-Europeans languages had some common features.
-Thanks to preserved ancient texts, the phonetics of the Indo-European languages was recovered better than the Turkic one.
+Since the formation of the Turkic languages took place near the settlements of Indo-Europeans in Eastern Europe (STETSYUK VALENTYN.
+1998), one could admit that the phonetics of the Turkic and the Indo-European languages had some common features.
+Thanks to preserved ancient texts, the phonetics of the Indo-European languages was recovered better than the Turkic ones.
 One of its features is the presence of aspirated sounds bh, ph, th, dh, etc. In addition, the Greek language had affricates ks (ξ), ps (ψ), dz (ζ).
-It has long that N. Marr developed his theory about the development of speech sounds from simple to complex.
-These complex sounds might break up into more simple sounds of modern languages, and some of them might exist till now.
+It has long N. Marr developed his theory about the development of speech sounds from simple to complex.
+These complex sounds might break into simpler sounds of modern languages and can exist now.
 Along with fair criticism of some of his ideas, this theory was also criticized.
 Speaking of trying to find similarities between human and animal sounds, Gertrud Pätsch stated:

 The gulf between the backward modern tribes and the animal world is so deep that these attempts could lead to fantastic hypotheses, but never to real results (PÄTSCH GERTRUd.
 1955: 69).